 Spend some time in Cambodia and you will surely hear about the wonders of Kampot pepper.
 Kampot thrives on salt and pepper production and has a well-deserved reputation.
 What might be less known is that Kampot is also the durian agricultural center of Cambodia.
 Look for the famous Durian Roundabout in town which is a prime photo opportunity and conveniently set across from the busy night market that boasts many carnival style rides to help entertain the children while you shop for some clothes or trinkets to remember your trip.

 Kampot has quickly become one of the most popular locations for expats to retire and relocate to after they’ve grown tired of the hustle and bustle of Phnom Penh, and the land and property values have been soaring in the past few years due to the increased interest.
-One of the most attractive things about Kampot is the low costs on everything from room rentals, to food, to transportation.
-Even tourist activities like a boat cruise along the river will only set you back $2.50!
+One of the most attractive things about Kampot is the low costs on everything from room

 Take a boat trip along the Preaek Teuk Chhu river, and enjoy inexpensive drinks and food while relaxing and soaking in the sun and breeze.
 The trip can be as long as you like, so plan on taking a couple of hours to navigate the waterways and see Kampot from a different point of view.

 West of Kampot is Preah Monivong Bokor National Park which is home to Bokor mountain, with some wonderful paths to hike and explore.
 Visit the wonderful Popokil Waterfall (northeast of Bokor hill station) which has a shallow pool in between two cascading waterfalls.
 End a long day of hiking with a trip to the casino at the base of the mountain peak!